bijlpieter/valveserverquery-bot/README.md

 ## What is this?
 It started out as a simple project designed to be able to query valve's source (TF2 in specific) servers using [Valve Server Query Protocol](https://developer.valvesoftware.com/wiki/Server_queries).
 As a long time mannpower fan, this project then got extended with other features that allow it to display and update current servers in a discord channel for the entire community.
 ## How to use?
 In order to prevent unmonitored use of the bot, my hosted version prevents users outside the mannpower community from using the bot.
+Would you like to use it yourself?
 Host the (`node.js`) bot locally using `node valveserverquery`, or set it up somewhere else (Mine is hosted on [heroku](https://www.heroku.com/)).
 Use `!query` in your server with the bot to view the search options.
 Nearly all official TF2 servers by valve will be searched.
 Note that due to the sheer amount of servers, the returned information may be outdated by ~1 minute.
 ## How does the code work?
 There are 3 separate routines: